Readings: Isaiah 42:16-20, Luke 24:13-35, Secrets of Heaven #3863:14 (see below)

-So, what helped the disciples to see?
+So, what helped the two of them to see?
 Well, first, they were curious and hospitable.
 They told their story and Jesus listened to the whole of it.
 But they didn’t argue the truth of it with him.
 When Jesus started to explain things to them, they listened, they were open.
 And then, they offered for Jesus to continue with them.
 They made space for what was being offered.

 Second, they sat down to an ordinary meal and allowed Jesus to be the host in a situation in what he should have been the guest.
 And what Jesus did was draw their attention to the bread, to the breaking of bread, which is done for the purpose of nourishment.
 As we learned in our Swedenborg reading, bread represents goodness, represents love.
 God’s presence with us is most fundamentally grounded and recognizable in acts of service, is most fundamentally accessible and understandable in love that is given freely to one another.
 Many times our thinking is caught up in questions of what is right or what is best or what is efficient.
 But are we told that God is found in goodness, not in truth without goodness.
 All the explanations in the world don’t matter unless they are organized around the question of “how do we serve?” or “how can we bring goodness and love into being?”